What is Narcissistic Abuse?

-Our clients often talk about the ‘light bulb moment’ after they did research and all of a sudden it hit them with a tonne of bricks that ‘this sounds like me’.
+Our clients often talk about the ‘light bulb moment’ after they do research and all of a sudden it hits them like a ton of bricks that ‘this sounds like me’.
 It is quite confronting when this moment happens, but it is an important part of the healing process that you understand you were abused and what narcissistic abuse / coercive control is.
 It is the first step to taking your power back.

 What the narcissist will do